 Category: nonfiction

 Or: How I learned about EVERYTHING from a coin.
 Who likes to collect money?
 I do!
-But I’m talking about weird money.
 If you travel abroad, it’s not strange to see different sorts of money, but 35+ years ago when I first stumbled across a coin bearing non-Latin characters, it seemed a magical treasure.
-A … Continue reading Kids COVID Coin Curriculum?
+A mystery to be solved.
+So money! … Continue reading A Comprehensive Coin-based Curriculum for Curious Kids

 Me Writing About Me Writing About Me Writing